iplanass/AntVenture/README.md

 ## Notes:

-This software was tested on Windows 10, and I did not see any issues.
+This software was tested on Windows 10 and 11, and I did not see any issues.

 ## References: